davidajuan/david-juan-blog/_posts/2020-09-23-coffee-can-survival-kit.markdown

 - **Rain Ponchos.**  Keep enough for the whole family.
 - **N95 Masks.**  Keep enough for the whole family.
 These have always been a part of my kit because of something that I read a long time ago, so I was happy to have a supply at the start of the pandemic.
 I've recently needed to break into my kit just because I forgot my mask at home when going to the grocery store.
 - **Sewing Kit.**  I use one that I picked up from a hotel.
+- **Bar of soap.**  Probably from the same hotel I took the sewing kit from.
 - **Spork.**  Pretty sure I got this while checking out at Eddie Bauer.
 - **Water Purification Tablets.**  Camping isle at Target.
 - **Tissue.**